September 6, 2025 (3mo ago) — last updated December 16, 2025 (5d ago)

 Fearful-Avoidant (Disorganized): The Conflicted Traveler

-Fearful-avoidant, or disorganized attachment, is marked by a deep internal conflict: a desire for intimacy combined with a fear of being hurt.
-People with this style have negative views of both themselves and others, leading to unpredictable push-pull behavior.
-This pattern often traces back to frightening or chaotic early experiences and can be linked to unresolved trauma.
+Fearful-avoidant attachment combines a desire for closeness with a fear of being hurt.
+People with this style often hold negative views of themselves and others, resulting in unpredictable push-pull behavior that can trace back to frightening or chaotic early experiences.

 Quick Guide to the Four Attachment Styles